June weather forecast

 • Winnipeg - June »

 The month with the most rainfall in Winnipeg is June, when the rain falls for 18 days and typically aggregates up to 70mm (2.76") of precipitation.
-On the first day of June in Winnipeg sunrise is at 5:24 am and sunset at 9:28 pm.
+June has the longest days of the year in Winnipeg with an average of 16h and 18min of daylight.

 • Quebec city - June »